 The following might sound like a harsh comparison, but divorcing someone is very similar to the process of buying a new car.
 You find yourself noticing every last flaw in the old car, exaggerating those flaws in order to feel better about selling it.

 In the same vein, it is very normal to make different excuses and do different things to create distance from a former partner while divorcing.
 The worse they are portrayed, the easier it is to escape responsibility for the end of the marriage.

-A common response to divorce is to seek vengeance.
-When parties put their focus on getting even, there is an equal amount of energy expended on being blameless.
-What’s true is that blaming and faultfinding are not necessary or really helpful.
+Seeking revenge is common when divorcing.
+When parties focus on getting even, there is an equal amount of energy spent being blameless.
+The truth here is that fault-finding and blaming are both unnecessary and unhelpful.

-Fairway Divorce Solution’s Mediators and Conflict Coaches can empower clients by helping them be at their best (rather than their worst) during a challenging time in their lives.
-This helps enable them to have an active role in their separating (creative choice vs. court imposition).
-They can also create a clear and understandable road map for the future and make informed decisions.
-Ideally, clients look back at their behaviors in the mediation of their divorce with integrity and self respect.
+Fairway Divorce Solution’s Mediators and Conflict Coaches can empower clients by helping them be at their best during a challenging time in their lives.
+We can enable them to have an active role in their separating (creative choice vs. court imposition).
+Not only that, we can create a clear and understandable road map for the future, make informed decisions, and look back at their behaviours in the mediation of their divorce with integrity and self-respect.